 Compared to the other title belts featured here, this is not the most handsome nor is it particularly conventional.
 It could be argued there is an ugliness to its coarse and less than delicate design.
 And yet, there is something about it, something other that just looks right when worn by its champion.

 So, the title has a place in my affections for feeling lived-with, rugged, ready to rumble.
 A fighter’s belt, in other words.
-And on a slighter note, a photo of Magnum T.A. wearing the belt over his shoulder gives the effect of looking like he’s wearing armour or chain mail.
+And on a lighter note, a photo of Magnum T.A. wearing the belt over his shoulder gives the effect of looking like he’s wearing armor or chain mail.
 A belt that makes its wearer look like a knight?
 When it looks like this, it’s OK by me!

 AWA World Heavyweight Title Belt